Autism and mental health: Meeting the needs of young people in crisis

 At the same time, experts agree that youth with autism likely have special needs in this area.
 Unfortunately, there are only a few evidenced-based mental health treatments for patients who have autism.
 These include atypical antipsychotic medications such as risperidone for aggression, cognitive behavioral therapy for anxiety and applied behavior analysis for aggressive, disruptive and self-injurious behaviors.
 Each of these approaches has limitations, and medications can have severe side-effects.

 There is also emerging evidence for the effectiveness of what we call “wrap-around services.”
 This is where a team, which may include a physician, psychologist and service coordinator, works together to make sure the person’s needs are met in all areas of life, from the home to school or work setting.
 One related approach is the START program.
-The acronym stands for Systemic, Therapeutic, Assessment, Resources, Treatment, and you can learn more about it here.
+The acronym stands for Systemic, Therapeutic, Assessment, Resources, Treatment.

 Personally, I think we urgently need more accessible, on-call services for families and children in crisis.
 And we need strategies to prevent a mental health crisis.